Basking shark: Anatomy and appearance

 The basking shark regularly reaches 7–8.5 m in length with some individuals reaching 9–11 m.
 The average length of an adult is around 7.9 m weighing about 4.65 t.
 Historical sightings suggest basking sharks around 12 m in length, including three basking sharks estimated at ~40 fod (12.5 m) and a one ~45 fod (14 m) were reported between 1884 and 1905, but these visual estimates lack good evidence.
 A 12.27 m specimen trapped in a herring net in the Bay of Fundy, Canada, in 1851 has been credited as the largest recorded.
 Its weight has been estimated at 16 t.
 A study looking at the growth and longevity of the basking shark suggested that individuals larger than ~10 m are unlikely.
-This is the second-largest extant fish species, after the whale shark.
+It is the second-largest extant fish species, after the whale shark.

 They possess the typical shark lamniform body plan and have been mistaken for great white sharks.
 The two species can be easily distinguished by the basking shark's cavernous jaw, up to 1 m in width, longer and more obvious gill slits that nearly encircle the head and are accompanied by well-developed gill rakers, smaller eyes, much larger overall size and smaller average girth.
 Great whites possess large, dagger-like teeth; basking shark teeth are much smaller 5–6 mm and hooked; only the first three or four rows of the upper jaw and six or seven rows of the lower jaw function.
-In behaviour, the great white is an active predator of large animals and not a filter feeder.
+In behaviour, the great white is an active predator of large animals, not a filter feeder.

 Other distinctive characteristics include a strongly keeled caudal peduncle, highly textured skin covered in placoid scales and a mucus layer, a pointed snout—distinctly hooked in younger specimens—and a lunate caudal fin.
 In large individuals, the dorsal fin may flop to one side when above the surface.
 Colouration is highly variable (and likely dependent on observation conditions and the individual's condition): commonly, the colouring is dark brown to black or blue dorsally, fading to a dull white ventrally.
 The sharks are often noticeably scarred, possibly through encounters with lampreys or cookiecutter sharks.
 The basking shark's liver, which may account for 25% of its body weight, runs the entire length of the abdominal cavity and is thought to play a role in buoyancy regulation and long-term energy storage.